fscorrupt/awesome-stars/README.md

 ## Go

+- [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
 - [zorchenhimer/MovieNight](https://github.com/zorchenhimer/MovieNight) - Single instance video streaming server with integrated chat.
 - [julianolorenzato/trendle](https://github.com/julianolorenzato/trendle) - A self-hosted, real-time polling system.
 - [zorchenhimer/MoviePolls](https://github.com/zorchenhimer/MoviePolls) - Voting to decide on a movie to watch with MovieNight